-- 1. All disqualifications will come from THE JUDGE.
-No one will approach the judge with a grievance, complaint or seek a disqualification for any competitor.
-Prior to any disqualification, be it from one class, or the show, THE JUDGE will first cite the reasoning as per the current edition of the Maricopa County 4-H Horse Rulebook to the Show Superintendent.
+- 1. Prior to any disqualification, be it from one class, or the show, the judge will first cite the reasoning as per the current edition of the Maricopa County 4-H Horse Rulebook to the Show Superintendent.
 Once confirmed, the disqualification will proceed.
 Disqualifications can include tack, attire or violation of rules.
-The class will exit the arena but not be placed until the disqualification issue is addressed and consensus is reached. - 2.
+The class will not be placed until the disqualification issue is addressed and consensus is reached. - 2.
 A chain of command when presenting a question or concern will have the following ascending order:

-Contestant:
+Contestant;

-Parent: Leader:
+Parent; Leader;